BEFORE THE BOARD OF PSYCHOLOGISTS

 (C) personality testing utilizing at least one objective personality inventory that is widely recognized and used in the field/practice of psychology, has strong empirical foundations, and assesses global personality and psychological functioning;

-(ii) the formulation of appropriate diagnoses using the five axes specified in the Diagnostic and Statistical Manual of Mental Disorders (DSM); and
+(ii) the formulation of appropriate diagnoses using the current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM); and

 (iii) making appropriate recommendations.

 (b) Work samples do not include newspaper or other similar articles or publications.
 Tests utilized must be those widely recognized and respected in the practice of psychology.
-All identifying information must be removed from work samples submitted to the board.
-Questions regarding the work samples may be included in the oral examination and candidates may be requested to present the raw data upon which their work samples were based.
+All identifying information must be removed, as specified on the application form, from work samples submitted to the board.
+Questions regarding the work samples will be included in the oral examination and candidates may be requested to present the raw data upon which their work samples were based.

-(5) (6) Applicants who fail the computerized examination will be required to retake both the computerized and oral examinations.
+(6) (2) Applicants may take the Montana training course as many times as necessary to pass.
+Applicants who fail the computerized examination will be required to retake the computerized examination .
 Applicants failing the oral examination once will only be required to retake the oral examination.
-Applicants who fail the computerized or oral examinations twice shall, in addition to being retested, file in advance a statement regarding arrangements plan that must be preapproved by the board and must include a time period for securing further professional training and experience.
-The license applicant is then obligated to complete the preapproved plan prior to being authorized to take the examination or to being licensed.
+Applicants who fail the computerized or oral examinations twice shall, in addition to being retested, national examination two or more times must file in advance a plan with the board that must be preapproved by the board and must include a time period for securing to secure further professional training and experience before retaking the exam.
+The license applicant is then obligated to must complete the preapproved approved plan prior to being authorized to take before retaking the examination or to being licensed.

 AUTH: 37-1-131, 37-17-202, MCA